Xelieu/xelieu.github.io/docs/jp-lazy-guide/setupMangaOnPC.md

 # Setup: Manga on PC

-- [MangaOCR](https://xelieu.github.io/jp-lazy-guide/setupMangaOnPC/#setup-mangaocr) is a tool used to scan a `Japanese` text and return it to your clipboard which you can scan in `Yomichan`
+- [MangaOCR](https://xelieu.github.io/jp-lazy-guide/setupMangaOnPC/#setup-mangaocr) is a tool used to scan a `Japanese` text and return it to your clipboard which you can scan in `Yomitan`

-- (Recommended) [Mokuro Manga](https://xelieu.github.io/jp-lazy-guide/setupMangaOnPC/#setup-mokuro-manga) is a setup that first processes the `manga` to be able to hover the words and scan them using `Yomichan`
+- (Recommended) [Mokuro Manga](https://xelieu.github.io/jp-lazy-guide/setupMangaOnPC/#setup-mokuro-manga) is a setup that first processes the `manga` to be able to hover the words and scan them using `Yomitan`

 ---